hi9105/Azure-ML-Pipeline-Deployment/README.md

 After the experiment run completes, a summary of all the models and their metrics are shown, including explanations.
 The Best Model will be shown in the Details tab.
 In the Models tab, it will come up first (at the top).
 Select the best model for deployment.
 Deploying the Best Model will allow to interact with the HTTP API service and interact with the model by sending data over POST requests.

-Screenshot : AutoML Best model
+In following image, we can see thatt : AutoML Best model

 ![Best_model](screenshot/Best_model.JPG)

 ### Step 4: Enable Application Insights

-Now that the Best Model is deployed, enable Application Insights and retrieve logs.
+We choose the best model for deployment and enable "Authentication" while deploying the model using Azure Container Instance (ACI).
+The executed code in logs.py enables Application Insights.
+"Application Insights enabled" is disabled before executing logs.py.
 Although this is configurable at deploy time with a check-box, it is useful to be able to run code that will enable it.

-Screenshot : Application insights
+In following image, we can see that : Application insights

 ![Application_Insights](screenshot/Application_Insights.JPG)

-Screenshot : Logs
+In following image, we can see that : Logs

 ![logs](screenshot/logs.JPG)